-Issue Comment/ Possible Action Improve footpath signage.
-Improvements to footpath sign should be included in the public rights of way improvement plan for the parish.
-Improve footpath signage (continued) DCC rights of way signs are plastic discs.
+Issue Comment/ Possible Action Improve footpath signage (continued) DCC rights of way signs are plastic discs.
 If the parish council would like to use oak finger posts instead a financial contribution from the parish would help.
 BBPC should encourage a standardised approach to all footpath signage in and around the village.